-I have about 5 different recipes for chicken pot pie, but this is by far my favorite and the one I always go to!
+I have about 5 different recipes for chicken pot pie, but this is by far my favourite and the one I always go to!
 It is super easy and it looks very glamorous!
 So, you work a little and then serve it up and it looks like you’ve worked a lot!
 I love those kinds of dinners!
 The trick is the puff pastry.
 I always get questioned by people about how hard it is to use puff pastry and really, it couldn’t be easier!
 So, if you’ve never used it, have no fear!
 It is very easy to work with – even if you are normally inept in the kitchen!
 LOL.

 Chicken Pot Pie